srg1177/ansible-zabbix/README.md

 # ansible-zabbix
-This is related to ansible examples
+This is related to ansible practice axamples